-1.3.4 LIGHT: A Better Way
+1.3.3 LIGHT: A Better Way

 With reference to national and homeland security concerns, a NRC study states: "Different emergency responders must be able to communicate with each other, but poor interoperability among responding agencies is a well-known problem . . .
 The fundamental technical issue is that different agencies have different systems, different frequencies and waveforms, different protocols, different databases, and different equipment."
 [NRC02, p.159].
-A key goal of this research effort is to create the Laboratory for Information Globalization and Harmonization Technologies (LIGHT) with capabilities that can automatically determine and reliably perform the steps shown above in response to each user's request.
+A key goal of the MIT Laboratory for Information Globalization and Harmonization Technologies (LIGHT) is to automatically determine and reliably perform the steps shown above in response to each user's request.
 Every user is distinct.
 LIGHT will be capable of storing the necessary context information about the sources and users - and have a reasoning engine capable of determining the sources, conversions, and calculations necessary to meet each user's needs.
 The COIN and GSSD systems, to be described briefly below, have proven the feasibility of this approach in more limited situations.
-LIGHT will be the next generation: it will combine context and content.
+LIGHT is the next generation: it will combine context and content.